 I do have two remarks to make.

 First: especially on smooth paper, the color application is a bit lighter than some other brands.
-But you will most likely only note the difference if you are used to artist grade pencils like Faber Castell Polychromos, Derwent ColourSoft or Caran D’ache Luminance.
+But you will most likely only note the difference if you are used to artist grade pencils like Faber Castell Polychromos, Holbein or Caran D’ache Luminance.

 Second, the application feels somewhat ‘dry’ for waxed based pencils.
 This is personal preference, but I like my pencils to be a bit creamy.
 On the other hand, because they are less creamy, it ensures a sharp tip for much longer – which I also really like!
 So, as a famous Dutch philosopher once stated: ‘There is an upside to every downside’.